CLA Scholarships and Awards

-There are some College scholarships that are given based on merit AND financial need.
-If you have financial need based on the FAFSA, please fill out this application.
-We encourage all students to complete the Free Application for Federal Student Aid (FAFSA) by March 1 in order to maximize consideration for all federal, state, and institutional funds they may be eligible to receive.
+To ensure maximum consideration for Purdue scholarships, future freshmen applying for fall should complete and submit their application for admission and all required material to Purdue University for a major in the College of Liberal Arts by the November 1 Early Action admission application deadline.
+A limited number of College and departmental scholarships will be awarded based on merit and/or need.
+Some CLA scholarships are given based on merit AND financial need as determined by the FAFSA.
+We encourage all students to complete the Free Application for Federal Student Aid (FAFSA) by January 1 in order to maximize consideration for all federal, state, and institutional funds they may be eligible to receive.

-(Students who have completed at least one semester at Purdue, or are transferring from another institution):
+//Students who have completed at least one semester at Purdue, or who are transferring from another institution

 Financial Aid Office